julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 - Configure a router: to easily manage your application flow and transitions between sections.
 - Include a unit testing tool: to ensure the quaility of your application and avoid side effects.

-Below, you will find out a set of Vue.js tools that will leverage your setup process and give you a better idea on how to setup your appliaction.
+Below, you will find out a set of Vue.js tools that will leverage your setup process and give you a better idea on how to setup your application.

 ## Plugins Usage